f5devcentral/f5-agility-labs-xc/docs/class3/lab3.rst

 |lab012|

-16. Additionally we can go to the distributed cloud dashboard.
+16. Additionally we can go to the distributed cloud dashboard  outside of the RDP Jumphost.
 Clickon *HTTP Load Balancers* then *Security Monitoring* and explore using the *Bot Defense* tabs.
 One thing to note that this attack is seeing as Threat Intelligence, essentially this means that the telemetry information was able to determine if this was a bot based on how it acted and the signals received.

 |lab013|